aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/ecs/README.md

 If you have an application already running on AWS App Mesh, you can skip the initial setup and use the following guide for [AppMesh to Lattice migration](appmesh-lattice-onboarding-files/vpc-lattice-migration-readme.md).

-To run this as a hands-on workshop, continue with the step-by-step instructions below:
+To run this as a hands-on workshop, continue with the step-by-step instructions below.
+The instructions and scripts provided in the workshop use shell scripting on a Linux system.
+Make necessary changes to fit your environment.

 # Prerequisites